mszostok/codeowners-validator/README.md

 ## Overview

 The Codeowners Validator project validates the GitHub [CODEOWNERS](https://help.github.com/articles/about-code-owners/) file.
+It supports private GitHub repositories and GitHub Enterprise installations.

+Executed checks:
+* [ ] Find unowned files (owners not specified for given files) (PR: [#8](https://github.com/mszostok/codeowners-validator/pull/8))
+* [x] Find duplicated patterns
+* [x] Find files/directories that do not exist in a given repository
+* [x] Validate owners:
+  * [x] check if the owner definition is valid (is either a GitHub user name, an organization team name, or an email address)
+  * [x] check if a GitHub owner has a GitHub account
+  * [x] check if a GitHub owner is in a given organization
+  * [x] check if an organization team exists

 ## Local Installation

-`go get -u github.com/mszostok/codeowners-validator`
+`env GO111MODULE=off go get -u github.com/mszostok/codeowners-validator`

 ## Usage